LiaScript/docs/README.md

 </script>
 ```

-The input is evaluted on every change.

 <script input="range" value="0" min="0" max="360" step="0.1">
 let i = @input

 "Sinus of " + i + " = " + Math.sin(i)
 </script>

+      {{1}}
 > For more information about range inputs see:
 >
 > https://www.w3schools.com/tags/att_input_type_range.asp

 #### `search`

+    --{{0}}--
-The search input is actually text input, but in contrast to text, the script is
-only executed after the input field looses its context.
+The search input is actually a text input, but unlike regular text inputs, the script associated with it is only executed after the input field loses focus.

 ``` markdown
 <script input="search" value="abcdefg">